zeborg/100-Days-Of-Code/README.md

 ---
 # 100 Days Of Code
-Solving challenges daily for 100 consecutive
+Solving challenges daily for 100 consecutive days!

 ---